textvec/textvec/README.md

 | TFCHI2   |       0.8734       |   0.6990   |          0.8900          |              NA               |         NA        |
 | TFGR     |       0.8581       |   0.6793   |          0.8883          |              NA               |         NA        |

 Here is a comparison for binary classification on imdb sentiment data set.
 Labels sorted by accuracy score and the heatmap shows the correlation between different aproaches.
-As you can see some methods are good for to ensemble the models or perform features selection.
+As you can see some methods are good for to ensemble models or perform features selection.

 ![Binary comparison](https://github.com/zveryansky/textvec/blob/master/examples/images/imdb_bin.png)